 R v S (2019) – Successful defence of S, a young man of good character, who was charged with stalking an ex-girlfriend

 R v S (2018) – Instructed to represent S who was charged with murder.
 Led by Martin Rutherford QC

 R v L (2017) – Represented L who was charged with firearms offences.
 The evidence was strong against L and the case resulted in a hung jury.

 R v F (2015) –Successful defence of a sixteen-year-old defendant charged with assault occasioning actual bodily harm.

 R v C (2014) – Sarah represented of one of eleven defendants charged with prison mutiny and criminal damage as Junior alone.
 C was acquitted after a six week trial.

 R v G (2013) – Successful defence of client charged with GBH with intent.

-R v A (2012) – Client charged with aggravated burglary.
+R v A (2012) – A was charged with aggravated burglary.
 Sarah requested an application to dismiss and served the Crown with a skeleton argument in advance.
 The Crown then decided to offer no evidence.

 R v K (2011) – Successful defence of K, after trial, who was charged with allegations of possession of class A drugs with intent to supply in prison.
 K’s defence was duress.